justingafford/CS100---LAB08/README.md

   * Typing "undo" will go back to the last command, and can be called until there are no more commands to undo
 * Redo a command
   * Typing "redo" will go forward to the next command, and can be called until there are no more commands to redo
-* Do a Calculation
+* Perform a Calculation
-  * Do a running calculation.
-This first calculation must start with a single number (ex: 3) or a random value represented with a question mark (ex: ?), and after a single number has been input should take an operator followed by a number (ex: + 10) or followed by a question mark (ex: / ?).
+  * Perform a running calculation.
+This first calculation must start with a single number (ex: `3`) or a random value represented with a question mark (ex: `?`), and after a single number has been input should take an operator followed by a number (ex: `+ 10`) or followed by a question mark (ex: `^ ?`).
 Note that a space is required between the operator and the operand.

 Additionally, it has an initial function which requests that the user specifies what category of operators the user wants to work in and creates the matching factory for use in the rest of the program.